-Think you’re blog writing skills are perfect?
-You need to look back and check your stuff twice before you say that again, because before you know it, you’ll end up making a ton of blogging mistakes in the process.
+Think your blog writing skills are perfect?
+You need to look back and check your stuff twice before you say that again because before you know it, you’ll end up making a ton of blogging mistakes in the process.
 Don’t let the ego built up from your experience get the best of you.

 Even the most professional and respected names in the blogging community make a few blunders in their content.
 They may have used the wrong keywords, made an attractive title or perhaps the opening sentence was cringeworthy.
 There are just so many faults going into this than just grammar.

 Not that it’s a bad thing to make mistakes since we’re all humans, but as a profession, it is the duty the writer to try and avoid such flaws so that the quality of the content remains intact and that they don’t lose their readers/followers.